All Episodes

 You know what I mean?

-Black and red MTS.
+Black and red, MTS.

-I made out who who would have guessed, like I made this for my kids to enjoy between soccer games because there was no other snack that would fit the outright bar, and it became the number one bar in the industry.
+Like, I made this for my kids to enjoy between soccer games because there was no other snack that would fit the outright bar.

-I didn't know that would like we didn't know we'd be here.
+I didn't know that would, like, we didn't know we'd be here.

-We just were like shit, like yeah, well, and that's that's what I'm doing with this podcast, right?
+Well, and that's, that's what I'm doing with this podcast, right?

 I just fired this thing up 10 days ago, man.

-And you've already had a viral thing, like you had that dude saying Tony Schaefer.
+And you've already had a viral thing.

-And so that it went viral.
+And so that went viral.

-Yeah, Tony Schaefer was um, he's a fascinating dude.
+Tony Schaefer was a fascinating dude.

-Uh, and that was kind of how he came into the public eye.
+And that was kind of how he came into the public eye.

-London London Security, something like that.
+London Security, something like that.

 I don't know.